 Firefighters and control room staff to be balloted for strikes over pay

-Tens of thousands of firefighters and control room staff are to be balloted for strikes over pay in the latest outbreak of industrial unrest sweeping the country, it was announced on Tuesday.
+Tens of thousands of firefighters and control room staff are to be balloted for strikes over pay in the latest outbreak of industrial unrest sweeping the country.

-The Fire Brigades Union (FBU) said 32,500 of its members across the UK will vote in the next few weeks on whether to launch a campaign of industrial action.
+The Fire Brigades Union (FBU) said on Tuesday that 32,500 of its members across the UK will vote in the next few weeks on whether to launch a campaign of industrial action.

-The union said the move follows a 2% pay offer made in June, which has not been increased despite the soaring rate of inflation.
+The union said the move follows a 2 per cent pay offer made in June, which has not been increased despite the soaring rate of inflation.

 The pay offer represents a “significant real-terms pay cut”, said the FBU.